Bank of Hamburg: History

 The bank weathered successive crises with various degrees of success.
 Unsecured loans were a fundamental problem.
 In 1770 the bank was comprehensively reformed.
 During the era of Napoleonic rule in Hamburg, the bank was looted and hit hard by economic crisis, but it survived.

-The Hamburger Bank ceased to be a stand-alone entity following the Unification of Germany and was converted into a branch of the newly created Reichsbank at the end of 1875.
+The Bank of Hamburg ceased to be a stand-alone entity following the Unification of Germany and was converted into a branch of the newly created Reichsbank at the end of 1875.